Correct-Syntax/reference8/README.md

 - [ ] Ensure that drag and drop is working.
 - [ ] Menus should close without user needing to manually close them.
+- [ ] Add other filters: blur, etc.

 If you'd like to help out, please take a look at the Contributing section below.